Victoria Stadium, Gibraltar: History

+The Gibraltar national team planned to play their 2022–23 UEFA Nations League relegation playoffs at Victoria Stadium, but this match was moved to the Estádio Algarve after the redevelopment of the Victoria Stadium began.

 Football

 Victoria Stadium is mostly used for association football matches.
 All clubs in the Gibraltar Football League play their matches at Victoria Stadium.
-As such it is also used to host the final of the Rock Cup.
-Prior to membership of FIFA, it has been used as the Gibraltar national football team's home ground for unofficial internationals.
+As such, it is also used to host the Final of the Rock Cup.
+Prior to membership of FIFA, it had been used as the Gibraltar national football team's home ground for unofficial internationals.

 Following the Gibraltar Football Association's admittance as a full member of UEFA in May 2013, UEFA vetoed Gibraltar using Victoria Stadium as their home ground as it did not meet UEFA standards and as the Government of Gibraltar owned it.
 As a result of this lack of ownership, the Gibraltar Football Association did not have the power to improve it.
-This was owing to the fact that Victoria Stadium did not meet UEFA standards for international matches, which meant that the Gibraltar national football team was obliged to play their "home" matches in UEFA and FIFA qualifying tournaments at Estádio Algarve in Faro, Portugal however they were permitted to play friendly matches there.
+This was because Victoria Stadium did not meet UEFA standards for international matches, which meant that the Gibraltar national football team was obliged to play their "home" matches in UEFA and FIFA qualifying tournaments at Estádio Algarve in Faro, Portugal however they were permitted to play friendly matches there.
 The Government of Gibraltar and the Chief Minister of Gibraltar, Fabian Picardo stated that they were not going to spend Gibraltarian taxpayer's money on renovating the stadium without the site having UEFA approval stating "It would have been the worst possible bargain for the people of Gibraltar to have pursued the GSD’s approach of putting taxpayer’s money into Victoria against the wishes of UEFA at the time".

 Victoria Stadium did meet the UEFA criteria as a Category 2 Stadium for UEFA intercontinental club matches such as UEFA Champions League games with an example of this being when Lincoln Red Imps used it to host their 2016–17 UEFA Champions League match against Scottish team Celtic.
 However, in 2017, UEFA stated that Victoria Stadium could not be used for all of Gibraltar's representatives in the UEFA Champions League and UEFA Europa League during the 2017–18 season.
 This was owing to an increase in the number of Gibraltarian representatives in the competitions and due to failing a UEFA pitch inspection.